Motor Introduction

 • DC Motors: Simple, controlled by voltage or current, often used in lab equipment or small actuators.

-• AC Induction Motors: Most common in industrial pumps and fans; rugged and efficient.
+• AC Induction Motors: Most common in industrial pumps and fans because they are rugged and efficient.

 • Stepper / Servo Motors: Used in precise positioning, such as valve actuators.